 In House Counsel for businesses not quite large enough for in-house counsel.
 Cost effective, responsive, experienced.
-Business Formations - Contracts - Mergers and Acquisitions - Regulatory Compliance - Employee Disputes
+Business Formations - Contracts - Intellectual Property - Mergers and Acquisitions.
+I DO NOT HANDLE BUSINESS DISPUTES.

 I specialize in helping my clients sleep at night by managing risk and helping them proactively avoid problems rather than trying to solve them after the fact.

 I do a lot of things, and I do them well.
 I consider myself out-house counsel... for companies that are too small for in-house counsel.
 But I do offer a broad range of services.
 I help clients with: Setting up their business Advising them about investors Drafting investment documents Hiring and firing employees Using independent contractors with acceptable risks Protecting their intellectual property Copyrights Trademarks Licensing agreements Design and service agreements Risk Management Hand holding Humor, enjoyment and stress management are important to me.
 I'm available to my clients at all odd hours, and honestly love what I do.
 I'm quick and responsive.
 But If you don't enjoy your business attorney, if you don't feel like he or she is part of your team - they it's time to change.
 If you want stuff and formal - I'm so not your type of attorney.
 If you want a big formal office and suits - I'm not your type of attorney.

 I grew up in a business household.
 My father was an attorney, but when I was growing up, he was mostly dealing with businesses and became an entrepreneur himself.
 We talked business over the breakfast table and looked at financial statements after dinner.
 A die hard capitalist, I never wanted to do anything else.